Usage Guide¶

 Inline Styles¶

-uses Premailer to inline CSS styles for better email client compatibility.
+The MarkdownTemplateBackend uses Premailer to inline CSS styles for better email client compatibility.

 Include

-tags in your base HTML template.External CSS Files: External CSS files are not recommended for emails due to limited support in email clients.
+<style>Tags: Place your CSS styles within<style>tags in your base HTML template.External CSS Files: External CSS files are not recommended for emails due to limited support in email clients.

 Plain Text Version¶

-A plain text version of your email is automatically generated using html2text
+A plain text version of your email is automatically generated using html2text.

 Customization: If you need to customize the plain text output, you can override the

-.Links and Formatting: By default, links are preserved, and markdown formatting is converted to plain text.
+_generate_plain_textmethod in a subclass ofMarkdownTemplateBackend.Links and Formatting: By default, links are preserved, and markdown formatting is converted to plain text.

 Template Inheritance¶